As Florida shatters its record for new coronavirus cases, Democrats ask, ‘Where is Ron DeSantis?’

-While deaths continue to decline in Florida — an average of 18 a day as of Wednesday — the number of cases has exploded by 182 percent compared to the previous seven-day period.
+While deaths continue to decline in Florida — an average of 18 a day as of Wednesday — the number of cases has exploded by 182 percent compared with the previous seven-day period.
 Florida now has reported 4 million total cases since the pandemic began, joining California and Texas as the only states with at least 4 million coronavirus infections since 2020.

-Amid the surge, some in the state have argued that DeSantis, who recently signed multiple bills into law to curtail vaccine and mask mandates, has not done enough to help against omicron.
-Orange County, Fla., Mayor Jerry Demings (D) claimed at a news conference this week that counties have yet to receive funding for increased coronavirus testing during the holidays.
+Amid the surge, some in the state have argued that DeSantis, who recently signed multiple bills into law to curtail vaccine and mask mandates, has not done enough to help against the omicron variant.
+Orange County, Fla., Mayor Jerry Demings (D) said at a news conference this week that counties have yet to receive funding for increased coronavirus testing during the holidays.
 He also questioned why DeSantis has been largely absent during the state’s record-breaking period.

 “We have not received any assistance from the state of Florida at our testing sites,” he said on Tuesday.
 “Our residents, all Florida residents, should be outraged and they should ask the question, ‘Where is our state?
 Where is our governor?
 Where is Ron DeSantis now?’”